Lost City Hike with Kids: Our 6-Day Trek in Colombia

 Ok, it’s not exactly wildlife, but the animal fun began less than a minute into our trek.
 Our guides invited us into the home of an El Mamey local and introduced us to their children and their pet baby pig!
 Our kids thought the baby pig was a riot!
 It was a fun start to the hike and put the kids in a good frame of mind to hit the trail.

 In fact, she soon began to appreciate them after being exposed to the amazing leaf-cutter ants.
 These fascinating ants cut little chunks of leaves off trees and then carry them above their heads along a little leaf-cutter ant highway back to their nest.
-It’s an amazing sight each-and-every time and it’s a real crowd pleaser with the kids (and to be honest, the parents too!)
+It’s an amazing sight every time and it’s a real crowd pleaser with the kids (and to be honest, the parents too!)

 Near the top, you’ll also see little black and red butterflies with numbers on their wings – for real!
 These butterflies will have the number 88 or 89 on their wings.
 Pretty cool!